knative/docs/blog/docs/articles/consuming_sqs_data_with_integrationsource.md

       name: my-broker
 ```

-The `IntegrationSource` has an `aws` field, for defining different Amazon Web Services, such as `s3`, `ddb-streams` or like in this case `sqs`.
+The `IntegrationSource` has an `aws` field, for defining different Amazon Web Services, such as `s3`, `ddbStreams` or like in this case `sqs`.
 Underneath the `aws` property is also a reference to a _Kubernetes Secret_, which contains the credentials for connecting to AWS.
 All SQS notifications are processed by the source and being forwarded as CloudEvents to the provided `sink`

 !!! note